Two people sitting at a picnic table on a sunny day at the Selkirk Waterfront

 A Bold Step Forward

-Mayor Larry Johannson said the Recreation Strategy is a bold step forward for the city as it looks to continue the working relationship it has with all the groups and organizations, made up predominantly of hard-working volunteers, that provide sports and recreation in Selkirk.
+Mayor Larry Johannson said the Recreation Master Strategy is a bold step forward for the city as it looks to continue the working relationship it has with all the groups and organizations, made up predominantly of hard-working volunteers, that provide sports and recreation in Selkirk.

 “This strategy looks at everything that goes on in the Rec Complex, in the old Arena, on the soccer fields and baseball diamonds and considers what we do well and what we need to improve on,” Johannson said.
 “I’m really proud of this document.
 It took a lot of work, and city staff was dedicated to it and the people of Selkirk were too.
 It puts a plan in place, a path that we can follow and make things better for our kids and grandkids in the years to come.”

-Brady Clark, the City’s Manager of Cultural and Recreational Programs, said the City contracted Scatliff + Miller + Murray to develop the Recreation Strategy and over the course of the last year they looked at the City’s internal structures as they relate to recreation and engaged the public users of recreational facilities in the City, to determine their needs as well.
+Brady Clark, the City’s Manager of Cultural and Recreational Programs, said the City contracted Scatliff + Miller + Murray to develop the Recreation Master Strategy and over the course of the last year they looked at the City’s internal structures as they relate to recreation and engaged the public users of recreational facilities in the City, to determine their needs as well.
 An online survey was conducted, user groups were contacted for input and an open house was held in November 2015.

 “We had meetings with all the major stakeholder groups and we connected with the smaller groups as well, either with a phone call or an email, to get their input into recreation in the City,” Clark said.
 “Connecting with the people that use the facilities in Selkirk was important, because it’s their opinion, their contribution that’s vital to what this strategy sets out to do, which is improve the way we deliver recreation in Selkirk.”